House price and mortgage rate predictions for 2025

 Are mortgage rates likely to go down in 2025?

-But more recently lenders have begun to slash their rates again, with some big names announcing rate cuts of up to 0.39%.
+The good news is, right now borrowers with a good credit score and decent downpayment could get a mortgage rate of between 4%-5%.
+And the recent mortgage rate drops could encourage more lenders to slash their own deals to stay competitive.
 Plus, inflation is expected to gradually fall back to the Bank of England's 2% target despite rising in the short term.
-If this happens and the Bank is able to drop its base rate to 3.5% by 2030 as it predicts, then mortgage rates could also drop.
-If anything, as 2024 has shown, the mortgage market can be extremely volatile and change quickly.
+If this happens and the Bank is able to drop its base rate to 3.5% by 2030 as it predicts, then mortgage rates could also drop further.

 What will mortgage rates be in 2026?

-While 2026 is still some time away, and a lot can happen in that time.
-Mortgage rates aren't expected to see any drastic changes in 2025.
-However, there are still some mortgage lenders announcing rate cuts and if inflation is lower than expected, this could cause mortgage rates to stay around the same level in 2025 and 2026 instead of climbing further.
-However, nothing is set in stone, and several key factors could influence mortgage rates in 2026 besides inflation, including how the economy performs, any shifts in housing policy which could impact borrowing costs, or unforeseen global or economic events that alter expectations and market conditions rapidly.
+2026 is still some time away, and a lot can happen in that time.
+Although there are some mortgage lenders announcing rate cuts, mortgage rates aren't expected to see any drastic cuts in 2025 - instead, they are expected to go down gradually if they do fall.
+However, if inflation is lower than expected, this could cause mortgage rates to fall quicker in the second half of 2025 and 2026.
+But, nothing is set in stone, and several key factors could influence mortgage rates in 2026 besides inflation, including how the economy performs, any shifts in housing policy which could impact borrowing costs, or unforeseen global or economic events that alter expectations and market conditions rapidly.

 What mortgage rate can I get?

-Looking at average rates can give you an idea of which way the mortgage market is going, but this doesn't give you a clear understanding of what mortgage rate you could get.
-While predicting precise numbers for mortgage rates in 2025 might be challenging, there is a way to ensure that you have the best rate for you locked in, regardless of what the market is doing.
+Looking at current mortgage deals can give you an idea of which way the mortgage market is going, but this doesn't give you a clear understanding of what mortgage rate you could get.
+This is because what rate you could be offered and the mortgage deals you're eligible for depend on your individual circumstances.
+While predicting precise numbers for mortgage rates in 2025 might be challenging, the easiest way to ensure that you have the best rate for you locked in is to work with an expert, whole-of-market mortgage advisor, regardless of what the market is doing.

 Are house prices going down in 2025?